uchicago-cs/cmsc22000/website/syllabus.rst

 Software developers are not only allowed but often encouraged to use Generative AI systems (ChatGPT, Bard, GitHub Copilot) as a productivity tool.
 As such, we will have a fairly permissive policy on the use of Generative AI systems.
-In general, the following uses of Generative AI systems (GenAI) systems is allowed throughout the quarter:
+In general, the following uses of Generative AI systems (GenAI) systems is allowed across all coursework:

 - **Reference**: You can use GenAI to answer specific reference questions, in the same way you would use Google, Stack Overflow, etc. For example, it would be